Covid in your area: What are the case rates like in the north and north-east?

 The below chart shows the case rates for each neighbourhood in Aberdeenshire.

-Last week, the top three neighbourhoods were Newmachar and Fintray, Banchory West and Peterhead Ugieside.
+Last week, the top three neighbourhoods were Blackburn, Fetteresso, Netherley and Catter and Newtonhill.

 What are case rates like in Moray?